binocarlos/folder-ui/README.md

 You can pass a schema to the toolbar and it will render the correct components.

 extraProps are passed to the underlying button.

-## ChildrenToolbar

-A toolbar used for viewing the contents of a folder.

-There are basic rules that apply to what buttons are displayed:

- * when nothing is selected (selected.length==0)
-   * title = parent.name
-   * add
-   * edit
-   * paste
- * when a single thing is selected (selected.length==1)
-   * title = selected[0].name
-   * open
-   * edit
-   * delete
-   * cut
-   * copy
- * when multiple things are selected (selected.length>1)
-   * title = 'Multiple items'
-   * delete
-   * cut
-   * copy

-Properties:

- * title - the toolbar title
- * selected - an array of objects that are selected
- * additems - an array of objects describing what is in the add menu
-   * data - passed to the onadd function
-   * title - text to display
-   * icon - React element to display as the icon
- * rightitems - an array of objects that appears in the right hand drop down
-   * data - passed to the onadd function
-   * title - text to display
-   * icon - React element to display as the icon
- * disable - object with properties to control which buttons not to show
-   * add
-   * open
-   * edit
-   * delete
-   * cut
-   * copy
-   * paste
- * buttonFilter(name, props) - additional function to remove a button for a particular selection
- * children - React element to include after the left hand buttons
- * rightchildren - React element to include after the right hand buttons
- * onadd(data) - run when an item from the add menu is clicked
- * onrightmenu(data) - run when an item from the right hand menu is clicked
- * onbutton(buttonName, selected) - run when a button is clicked, passed the name of the button and an array of selected objects

-## FormToolbar

-A toolbar used for editing a single item.

-Buttons:

- * save
- * cancel

-Props:

- * title - the toolbar title
- * selected - the object that is currently being edited
- * rightitems - an array of objects that appears in the right hand drop down
-   * data - passed to the onadd function
-   * title - text to display
-   * icon - React element to display as the icon
- * disable - object with properties to control which buttons not to show
-   * save
-   * cancel
- * buttonFilter(name, props) - additional function to remove a button for a particular selection
- * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected object
- * onrightmenu(data) - run when an item from the right hand menu is clicked

 ## tools